Cops: Man dumping ‘grandma’s valuables’ into Lake Superior was disposing of dismembered body - News Break

 Turner was critical of the response her family received when they first reported Balsimo missing.
 According to the family, St. Paul police officers who took the missing person report seemed to shrug off his disappearance after noting that Balsimo had an active warrant.

-She said police investigators “had their opinions about my brother and it clouded their judgment on all of us.”
+She said police investigators “had their opinions about my brother and it crowded their judgment on all of us.”

 “If it weren’t for the BCA and our private investigator with APS, we would have been swimming ourselves to find my brother,” Turner said.
 “It seemed as if my brother was just another missing Indigenous man who they viewed as a criminal.”